Vegan Italian Wedding Soup - Supper With Michelle

 • 1 pinch red chili flakes, optional

-• 7 to 8 cups vegetable broth, can sub some water out with this
+• 7 to 8 cups vegetable broth, or more if needed

 • salt and pepper, to taste